ontoportal/documentation/docs/_ontologies/troubleshooting_submissions.md

 You will see the following columns in this tab:
 `ONTOLOGY`	`ADMIN`	`FORMAT`	`DATE CREATED`	`REPORT DATE`	`URL`	`ERROR STATUS`	`MISSING STATUS`.
 Each of these is sortable, and most should be self-explanatory.
-By sorting this table, you can quickly learn assess the status of all your ontologies and the general health of your system.
+By sorting this table, you can quickly assess the status of all your ontologies and the general health of your system.

 The URL column contains 3 links: Log, REST, and Submissions.
 The Log link points to the processing log for the latest submission of this ontology.
-The REST link points to the REST API entry for the ontology; most other REST links will be displayed in OntoPortal's response.
+The REST link points to the REST API entry for the ontology; most other related REST API commands will be displayed in OntoPortal's response.
 The Submissions link brings up a table of the submissions that OntoPortal processed for this ontology, and the result of each submission's processing.

-What may not be obvious is that if you select one or more rows of the ontology table, the `Please Select` dropdown in the header (following "Apply to Selected Rows:") can now be used to perform administrative actions on the selected ontologies.
+If you select one or more rows of the ontology table, the `Please Select` dropdown in the header (following "Apply to Selected Rows:") can now be used to perform administrative actions on the selected ontologies.
 Simply choose an administrative action from the dropdown, and click on the `Go` button to perform the operation(s).
+This menu lets you re-run any of the ontology processing steps performed by OntoPortal, as well as deleting the ontology.

 ### Cache management